RTRC4/ucl_project/README.md

 ### 2. Build RE and MSETS-TL models

-The script system.py takes the refined data, standardises it and splits it into training, validation and testing data.
+The script system.py contains the functions that takes the refined data, standardises it and splits it into training, validation and testing data.
 It then uses this data to build the RE and MSETS-TL models before applying them to the test data.
 The results of the test data predictions and validation MAE are then saved as a series of pandas dataframes in data/results/raw_outputs.
+The script build_eps_predictions.py will execute these functions.

 ### 3. Summarise the test data predictions